 Either I forget to make it in advance or I am craving something warm & comforting like pancakes.

 However, pancakes aren’t super quick to make unless you use a premade mix, and those aren’t my favorite since they usually have ingredients that aren’t going to make me feel my best or cost more than I’m willing to spend on breakfast every day.

 I decided to come up with a protein pancake recipe that needed less than 10 minutes prep time with only a few minutes of cook time.

 Many protein pancake recipes require a blender, and a blender is one extra thing I have to wash.

-Not my idea of a quick recipe.Coconut Protein Pancakes w/ my fave @siggis coconut yogurt take <20 minutes #dailysiggis #partnerClick To Tweet
+Not my idea of a quick recipe.Coconut Protein Pancakes w/ my fave @siggisdairy coconut yogurt take minutes to make #dailysiggis #partnerClick To Tweet

 To avoid using a blender or food processor, I decided to use oat flour.
 It’s easy to make a big batch by throwing a bunch of rolled oats in a food processor and pulsing until it forms a flour.
 I keep it in a big container in the pantry.